mavryk-network/taquito/website/versioned_docs/version-17.4.0/wallet_API.md

 await op.confirmation();
 ```

 Finally, the `transfer` method allows transfers between implicit accounts and calls to a smart contract.
-It takes an object as a parameter with four properties: `amount`, `mutez`, `parameter` and `to`.
+It takes an object as a parameter with four properties: `amount`, `mumav`, `parameter` and `to`.
 Here is how to use it to transfer tokens between two addresses:

 ```js
 const op = await Tezos.wallet.transfer({ to: 'tz1...', amount: 2 }).send();